ivoserra/localStorageThemeTodos/README.md

 # Local Storage Theme todos
 This repository demonstrates how to save user data into the local storage.

-I received this project half coded and completed with my code.
+I received this project half coded and completely styled.
+My work was to code and complete the task in regards to user, theme and todos in the Localstorage.
 My share of the code uses React hooks like useEffect, useState, useContext.